rippinrobr/baseball-stats-db/README.md

   - create-player-stat.indexes.js => creates the indexes on the players collection

-**load-seasons.sh** - calls all of the season related load scripts.
+**load-teams.sh** - calls all of the team related load scripts.
-  - load-seasons.js => creates the documents for each season loading in the team stats and record
+  - load-teams.js => creates the documents for each team loading in the team stats and record
-  - load-seasons-managers.js => adds the managers to managers array for each season
+  - load-teams-managers.js => adds the managers to managers array for each season
   - load-half-season.js => adds the 1981 half season stats to the document.
-  - load-rosters.js => adds a condensed player object to the roster array.
   - load-playoff-records => loads w-l records for the playoffs